PubInv/Gluss-Pusher/README.md

 I will attempt to be Agile: I will attempt to make a publishable, open source actuator (however poor it is) at the end of each sprint.

+Note: It is possible that with diodes, I could easily multiplex this positive/negative voltage which this shield allows to control four coils especially if we are using an iron core and not a magnet core.
+That would allow me to potentially build my initial working prototype.

+My basic problem at the moment is how to build a good prototype this sprint.